Business

 Step 4: Value assessment

-Step 5: Pricing model selection
+Step 5: Selecting of pricing model

-Step 6: Tiered pricing considerations
+Step 6: Tiered pricing deliberations

 Step 7: Testing and experimentation